Hydroxylamine: Structure

+The crystal structure of hydroxylamine was first determined in 1955 under the direction of Nobel laureate William Lipscomb, although the positions of the hydrogen atoms were not localized at that time due to methodological limitations.
+In 2026 a high-precision crystal structure of hydroxylamine with unambiguous anisotropic refinement of hydrogen atoms was successfully obtained.

 Hydroxylamine and its N-substituted derivatives are pyramidal at nitrogen, with bond angles very similar to those of amines.
-The most stable conformation of hydroxylamine has the NOH anti to the lone pair on nitrogen, seeming to minimize the repulsion between the nitrogen and oxygen lone pairs.
+The most stable conformation of hydroxylamine has the NOH at the anti-relation to the nitrogen lone pair, seeming to minimize the repulsion between the nitrogen and oxygen lone pairs.

 Production

 Hydroxylamine or its salts (salts containing hydroxylammonium cations [NH3OH]+) can be produced via several routes but only two are commercially viable.
 It is also produced naturally as discussed in a section on biochemistry.

 From nitric oxide

-NH2OH is mainly produced as its sulfuric acid salt, hydroxylammonium sulfate ([NH3OH][SO4]), by the hydrogenation of nitric oxide over platinum catalysts in the presence of sulfuric acid.
+NH2OH is mainly produced as its sulfuric acid salt, hydroxylammonium sulfate ([NH3OH]2[SO4]), by the hydrogenation of nitric oxide over platinum catalysts in the presence of sulfuric acid.